 Tina and Jennifer were awesome.
 Time flew by, no dull movement!
 Manual has lots of information, resources included.
 Thank you!
 Looking forward to attending more courses.

 Both clinician instructors were fabulous!
 I would like to see an online review module that could be completed prior to the course so we can spend more time practicing new skills and less time reviewing.

 Instructors and TA’s very approachable and patient.
 Continued patient examples that bring all concepts together well very good learning environment.

 - Hannah Guilbeau, PT, DPT - Louisiana, LA

-I was pleased with now the instructors and lab assistants helped me improve my internal palpation skills.
+I was pleased with how the instructors and lab assistants helped me improve my internal palpation skills.
 This course improved my knowledge of pelvic rehab.

 -Alyssa Easley PT, DPT - Katy, TX

 Incredible course.
-I am learning with move knowledge.
-Skills, confidence and joy in treating pelvic health.
+I am leaving with more knowledge, skills, confidence, and joy in treating pelvic health.

 -Havely Carsky, PT, DPT - Winston-Salem, NC